Folklore (Taylor Swift album): Writing and recording

+Composition

+Music and production

+Folklore is sonically mellow and slow-paced, different from the radio- and arena-friendly pop sound of Swift's previous albums.
+Its minimal, balladic production is built on instruments typically associated with folk and classical music: sonorous pianos, picked guitars, subdued percussions and programmed drums, and orchestrations of strings and horns.
+The album additionally incorporates electronic elements that result in an electroacoustic soundscape; the synths and programmed beats that had characterized Swift's pop albums are dialed down to a subliminal texture in Folklore.
+Swift's vocals are highlighted by the spare arrangements.
+Although critics generally viewed Folklore as a new sonic direction in Swift's discography, Rolling Stone's Rob Sheffield opined that the album's sound resembled that of her 2012 song "Safe & Sound", and The Ringer's Nora Princiotti contended that it was connected with two songs on Lover—"The Archer" and "It's Nice to Have a Friend".

+Folklore has been likened to a variety of styles associated with various genres of music including folk, pop, indie, alternative, electronic, and rock, largely chamber pop, indie folk, electro-folk, folk rock, and indie rock.
+Other reviewers, to a lesser extent, associated the album's sound with alternative pop, chamber folk, chamber rock, folk-pop, indietronica, and soft rock.
+Meanwhile, some critics, such as Exclaim!'s Kaelen Bell and The New Yorkers Amanda Petrusich, disagreed, arguing that Folklore was fundamentally pop music.
+The album also incorporates elements of country, dream pop, and electronica.

-Music and lyrics
+Themes and lyrics

 A tale that becomes folklore is one that is passed down and whispered around.
 Sometimes even sung about.
 The lines between fantasy and reality blur and the boundaries between truth and fiction become almost indiscernible.
 Speculation, over time, becomes fact.
 Myths, ghost stories, and fables.
 Fairytales and parables.
 Gossip and legend.
 Someone's secrets written in the sky for all to behold.
 In isolation, my imagination has run wild and this album is the result, a collection of songs and stories that flowed like a stream of consciousness.
 Picking up a pen was my way of escaping into fantasy, history, and memory.
 I've told these stories to the best of my ability with all the love, wonder, and whimsy they deserve.
 Now it's up to you to pass them down.